EmanuelBorror/NRN_PLY_to_Video/README.md

 rns.main(input_ply, swc_file, frames_output_path)

 "main" has 4 input arguments described in the function definition.
-input_ply is the path to your input file on your computer. swc_file is the swc_file that describes the ply file. frames_output_path is a path to a folder on your device from which you want to have the frames of the generated video temporarily stored.
+input_ply is the path to your input file on your computer.
+swc_file is the swc_file that describes the ply file.
+frames_output_path is a path to a folder on your device from which you want to have the frames of the generated video temporarily stored.
+plot_node_v determines whether a plot graphing the voltages for each segment of the neuronal cell ought to be displayed.
+It is by default set to False.